diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Level of Parallelism
 an RDD is divided into a set of partitions with each partition containing some subset of the total data.
 When Spark schedules and runs tasks, it creates a single task for data stored in one partition, and that task will require, by default, a single core in the cluster to execute.

-Out of the box, Spark will infer what it thinks is a good degree of parallelism for RDDs, and this is sufficient for many use cases.
+`Out of the box, Spark will infer what it thinks is a good degree of parallelism for RDDs`, and this is sufficient for many use cases.
 Input RDDs typically choose parallelism based on the underlying storage systems.
-For example, HDFS input RDDs have one partition for each block of the underlying HDFS file.
-RDDs that are derived from shuffling other RDDs will have parallelism set based on the size of their parent RDDs.
+For example, `HDFS input RDDs have one partition for each block of the underlying HDFS file`. `RDDs that are derived from shuffling other RDDs will have parallelism set based on the size of their parent RDDs`.

-Spark offers two ways to tune the degree of parallelism for operations.
-The first is that, during operations that shuffle data, you can always give a degree of parallelism for the produced RDD as a parameter.
+Spark offers two ways to tune the degree of parallelism for operations. `The first is that, during operations that shuffle data(PS: io operations such as textFile() also have parameters to designate number of partitions), you can always give a degree of parallelism for the produced RDD as a parameter`.
 The second is that any existing RDD can be redistributed to have more or fewer partitions.
 The `repartition()` operator will randomly shuffle an RDD into the desired number of partitions. `If you know you are shrinking the RDD, you can use the coalesce() operator; this is more efficient than repartition() since it avoids a shuffle operation`.
 If you think you have too much or too little parallelism, it can help to redistribute your data with these operators.

 As an example, let’s say we are reading a large amount of data from S3, but then immediately performing a filter() operation that is likely to exclude all but a tiny fraction of the dataset.
 By default the RDD returned by filter() will have the same size as its parent and might have many empty or small partitions.
 In this case you can improve the application’s performance by coalescing down to a smaller RDD, as shown in Example 8-11.
 **Example 8-11.
 Coalescing a large RDD in the PySpark shell**